 The advance of OGCMs has kept pace with that of super-computers.
 The mainstream of super computing is shifting from vector computation to massively parallel computation with distributed memory.
-To rewrite the current vector-friendly program codes to adapt to this shift is immediately needed for some OGCMs.
+On the other hand, general-purpose computing using inexpensive Graphics Processing Units (so-called GPGPU) is also becoming widespread in the field of high-performance computing.
+As the computer architecture advances, our program code must be constantly improved.
 With increasing computing power, ever higher resolution simulations will be achieved.
 The result will be more strongly affected by how subgrid-scale processes are parameterized and thus subgrid-scale schemes should be selected carefully.

-To continue to stand as a multi-purpose model, an OGCM should be easily coupled with other component models and costs does not become 100% owing to round-off at each component.
+To continue to stand as a multi-purpose model, an OGCM should be easily coupled with other component models and data assimilation schemes.

-TECHNICAL REPORTS OF THE METEOROLOGICAL RESEARCH INSTITUTE No.80 2017 data assimilation schemes.
 Other component models include wave, river, iceberg, and ice-shelf models.
 In the interaction with these models, physical quantities should be exchanged by following conservative lows.
 Having an interface to universal couplers and an adjoint code should be mandatory for such a multi-purpose OGCM.